MarjoleinHordijk/PythonTutorials/docs/source/03_DataAnalysis.rst

 Data Analysis Using Python
 ============================================

-The tutorials below provide your with an overview of how to apply various data analysis methods using Python.
+The tutorials below provide you with an overview of how to apply various data analysis methods using Python.

 .. toctree::
    :maxdepth: 1